budzianowski/opengvl/README2.md

 OpenGVL exposes a simple, unified interface across VLMs and data sources, making it a solid foundation for research and practical deployments of Generative Value Learning in robotics and related domains.

 ### Why OpenGVL?
-- Evaluate temporal understanding of VLMs with a principled metrics (Value-Order Correlation, VOC).
+- Evaluate temporal understanding of VLMs with a principled metric (Value-Order Correlation, VOC).
 - Curate datasets at scale by estimating per-frame task completion.
 - Standardize prompts, images, and outputs across multiple models and datasets.